gogradle/gogradle/docs/dependency-management.md

 }
 ```

 By default, if you don't specify a commit, Gogradle won't do `git pull` or `hg update -u`  in local repository.
-You can use `--refresh-dependencies` to force Gogradle to do so:
+You can use `-Dgogradle.refresh=true` to force Gogradle to do so:

 ```
-gradlew goBuild --refresh-dependencies
+gradlew goBuild -Dgogradle.refresh
 ```